 - In an electric skillet or deep-fat fryer, heat oil to 375°.
 Fry doughnuts, a few at a time, until golden brown on both sides.
 Drain on paper towels.

-- In a small bowl, combine glaze ingredients until smooth; drizzle over warm doughnuts.
+- In a small bowl, mix glaze ingredients until smooth.
+Drizzle over warm doughnuts.
 Yield: about 4 dozen.

 Originally published as Pennsylvania Dutch Potato Doughnuts in Cookin' Up Country Breakfasts Cookbook 1994, p50